Basil20013/markdown_learing/README.md

 2. **Apple Health Compatibility**: To learn more about how FitTrack works with Apple Health, including which health metrics it can synchronize with, see your Health in Health app overview(https://support.apple.com/en-us/HT203037).

-You can publish your file by opening the **Publish** sub-menu and by clicking **Publish to**.
-For some locations, you can choose between the following formats:

-- Markdown: publish the Markdown text on a website that can interpret it (**GitHub** for instance),
-- HTML: publish the file converted to HTML via a Handlebars template (on a blog for example).

 # FitTrack Documentation

 ## 📅 Scheduling Workouts